Manage the delivery of infrastructure works and supervise the safe undertaking of on-site infrastructure activities in Antarctica and sub-Antarctic.

 The Station trades team are typically engaged in all operational aspects of the station buildings and infrastructure, including power generation, water production and supply, wastewater treatment, station heating.
 The trades team also undertakes minor new works and larger capital building projects, both new constructions and renewal.

-You will oversee the station's scheduled preventive maintenance program while also managing trade response to breakdowns and corrective maintenance as they occur.
+As a Station Trades Supervisor, you will oversee the station's scheduled preventive maintenance program while also managing trade response to breakdowns and corrective maintenance as they occur.
 Typically, most outdoor maintenance tasks, refurbishment projects, and new construction works are carried out during the summer months (October to March), when conditions are more favourable.
 Balancing these planned activities with unscheduled repairs will require careful coordination and adaptability.

 An Antarctic station operates with limited trades personnel, equipment, materials, and resources, often requiring careful management of competing priorities.
 In addition to supporting scientific research and general station operations, the weather can pose additional challenges to the work schedule.
 Your responsibility will be to coordinate the daily tasks of the trades team, considering the forecasted weather and availability of equipment and resources, to ensure the works program is met while addressing the broader needs of the station.